 Images courtesy of Emmanuel Macron and En Marche

 At any other point in history, this feat might have been insurmountable.
-What Macron and his candidates had at their disposal—in addition to the optimism, active participation, and appetite for change from the French people—were sophisticated digital tools to organize campaign efforts across the party, using NationBuilder Network as a reliable foundation.
+What Macron and his candidates had at their disposal—in addition to the optimism, active participation, and appetite for change of the French people—were sophisticated digital tools to organize campaign efforts across the party, using NationBuilder Network as a reliable foundation.
 In a matter of days, they could rapidly create a consistent digital infrastructure across campaigns, allowing the party’s hundreds of candidates from diverse backgrounds, disciplines, and points on the political spectrum to each run their own way and remain visibly united under the En Marche banner.

 On May 11, our goal was to set up as many as 400 nations by May 24, equipping each nation with an opted-in supporter list, shared geographical tags, and a host of action-focused templates ready to customize, share, activate volunteers, and drum up grassroots support.
 By the time that goal date arrived, 378 nations were up, running, and working toward victory.